- Last Updated: 07 February 2016

 BAPEN’s 1st Nutrition Screening Week (NSW) was established in 2007 to collect data on malnutrition risk in adults on admission to hospitals, mental health trusts and care homes across the UK.
 Additional information is also collected on nutrition policy and practice.

 Four Screening Weeks were then conducted across the four seasons to evaluate any seasonal variations in malnutrition risk.

 NSW07 collected data in September to cover the Autumn; NSW08 collected data in early July to cover Summer; NSW10 collected data in January to cover the Winter and NSW11 collected data in April to cover Spring.

 In 2010 and 2011 the surveys were extended to include centres in the Republic of Ireland (ROI).

-BAPEN Reports have been produced for each NSW and BAPEN is currently working to combine the data from all of the surveys to present a more comprehensive picture of malnutrition in the UK and ROI.
+BAPEN Reports have been produced for each NSW and amalgamated Reports have also been produced which combine the data from all of the surveys to present a more comprehensive picture of malnutrition in the UK and ROI.